RyNo-Design/zmk-config-MicroGaming/zephyr/doc/develop/beyond-GSG.rst

 You can build, flash, and run Zephyr applications on real hardware using a supported host system.
-Depending on your operating system, you can also run it in emulation with QEMU, or as a native application with :ref:`native_sim <native_sim>`.
+Depending on your operating system, you can also run it in emulation with QEMU, or as a native POSIX application.
 Additional information about building applications can be found in the :ref:`build_an_application` section.